 District 4: Tom Cole represents district 4, which includes parts, but not all, of Oklahoma City.
 He supports most legislation that favors the fossil fuel industry, and opposes efforts in Congress to reduce greenhouse gas emissions.
 Several challengers are lining up for the race in 2018.
 We'll try to update soon, so let us know if a candidate supports the climate change issue.

 District 5: This district includes parts, but not all, of Oklahoma City.
-Steve Russell represents district five with a 'drill baby drill' mentality.
+Steve Russell previously represented district five with a 'drill baby drill' mentality.
 He is against regulating greenhouse gas emissions and is generally supportive of legislation that favors the fossil fuel industry.
-Tom Guild is challenging for this seat in 2018.
-Without specifically listing climate change on his campaign website, he expresses an interest in supporting environmental efforts in Congress.
-Several other candidates are lining up for the 2018 race as well.
+Kendra Horn won this seat in 2018 and holds views more favorable to addressing climate change.

 See also: Disinformation on Climate Change is Staggering